Ram (album): Critical reception

-Upon its release, Ram was poorly received by music critics.
-McCartney was particularly hurt by the harsh reviews − especially as he had attempted to address the points raised in criticism of his earlier album, McCartney, by adopting a more professional approach this time around.
+Upon its release, Ram was panned by music critics.
+McCartney was particularly hurt by the harsh reviews − especially as he had attempted to address the points raised in criticism of his earlier album, McCartney, by taking a more professional approach.
 In his review for Rolling Stone, Jon Landau called Ram "incredibly inconsequential" and "monumentally irrelevant", and criticised its lack of intensity and energy.
-He added that it exposes McCartney as having "benefited immensely from collaboration" with the Beatles, particularly John Lennon, who "held the reins in on McCartney's cutsie-pie, florid attempts at pure rock muzak" and kept him from "going off the deep end that leads to an album as emotionally vacuous as Ram".
+He added that it exposes McCartney as having "benefited immensely from collaboration" with the Beatles, particularly Lennon, who "held the reins in on McCartney's cutsie-pie, florid attempts at pure rock muzak" and kept him from "going off the deep end that leads to an album as emotionally vacuous as Ram".
 Playboy accused McCartney of "substituting facility for any real substance", and compared it to "watching someone juggle five guitars: It's fairly impressive, but you keep wondering why he bothers."
-In NME, Alan Smith further called it "an excursion into almost unrelieved tedium" and "the worst thing Paul McCartney has ever done."
-Robert Christgau, writing in The Village Voice, called it "a bad record, a classic form/content mismatch", and felt that McCartney succumbed to "conspicuous consumption" by overworking himself and obscenely producing a style of music meant to be soft and whimsical.
-In a slightly more positive note, Chris Charlesworth of Melody Maker found Ram an overall better record than McCartney, but still found it subpar to the recent releases of Harrison and Lennon.
+In NME, Alan Smith called it "an excursion into almost unrelieved tedium" and "the worst thing Paul McCartney has ever done".
+Robert Christgau, for The Village Voice, called it "a bad record, a classic form/content mismatch", but Paul Levinson countered in The Village Voice that the mismatch was "in the wires and components of Christgau's stereo".
+Christgau felt that McCartney succumbed to "conspicuous consumption" by overworking himself and obscenely producing a style of music meant to be soft and whimsical.
+Chris Charlesworth of Melody Maker considered Ram a better record than McCartney, but still found it inferior to the recent releases of Harrison and Lennon.
 Charlesworth concluded: "A good album by anybody's standards and certainly far better than the majority released by British groups and singers.
 Trouble is you expect too much from a man like Paul McCartney."
-Writing four years later, Roy Carr and Tony Tyler from NME suggested that "it would be naive to have expected the McCartneys to produce anything other than a mediocre record ...
+Four years later, Roy Carr and Tony Tyler of NME wrote, "it would be naive to have expected the McCartneys to produce anything other than a mediocre record ...
 Grisly though this was, McCartney was to sink lower before rescuing his credibility late in 1973."

-His fellow ex-Beatles, all of whom were riding high in critical favour with their recent releases, were likewise vocal in their negativity.
-Lennon hated the album, dismissing his former songwriting partner's efforts as "muzak to my ears" in his song "How Do You Sleep?"
+McCartney's fellow ex-Beatles, all of whom were riding high in critical favour with their recent releases, were likewise vocally critical.
+Lennon said he hated the album, dismissing it as "muzak to my ears" in his song "How Do You Sleep?"
 Starr told the UK's Melody Maker: "I feel sad about Paul's albums ...
 I don't think there's one [good] tune on the last one, Ram ... he seems to be going strange."
-In addition to conducting a war of words in the British music press, "Crippled Inside", another track on Lennon's Imagine album, was also thought to be directed at McCartney.
-Early editions of Imagine included a postcard of Lennon pulling the ears of a pig in a parody of Ram's cover photograph of McCartney holding a ram by the horns.
+In addition to conducting a war of words in the British music press, "Crippled Inside", another track on Lennon's Imagine, was thought to be directed at McCartney.
+Early editions of Imagine included a postcard of Lennon pulling a pig's ears in a parody of Ram's cover photograph of McCartney holding a ram's horns.